 Today, the NYT tries a different tack: rather than get into a debate with King, which they would probably lose, go to northwest Iowa and browbeat inarticulate locals into more or less agreeing with the Good People’s party line on King:

 ‘Way Out of Line’: Iowa Voters Rethink Support for Steve KingIn economist Raj Chetty’s 2015 study of the best counties to raise children for upward income mobility, Sioux County, Iowa ranked as the best county in the United States.

 Again and again, voters brought up how much Mr. King’s district has changed since his election 15 years ago.
 Though still overwhelmingly white, it has absorbed a sizable population of Hispanics who have taken hard-to-fill jobs and opened small businesses in the empty storefronts of struggling towns. …

 He has four daughters and is the board president of Hull Christian School, where Mr. Wielenga said only one of the 100 families who send children to the private school is Hispanic.
-He said some of the area’s churches were entirely white.“We talk about this at school,” Mr. Wielenga said: “Are we living in a bubble?
-And is that what God is calling us to do — to live in a bubble?”
+He said some of the area’s churches were entirely white.Who wants a bubble of safety and good behavior around their four daughters?
+That’s disgusting.